 Central Oregon’s largest craft beer festival is back for its 16th year

-Yep, the birthplace of Deschutes Brewery, Boneyard and GoodLife puts on one heck of a craft beer festival.
+Yep, the community that’s home to one of the nation’s most innovative and creative craft beer scenes puts on one heck of a beer festival.

 Now in its 16th year, the 2018 Bend Brewfest will be held August 16-18 at the Les Schwab Amphitheater and is set to feature more than 70 breweries and cider houses from around the West.
-With more than 200 beers and ciders offered annually, the Bend Brewfest is the largest craft beer festival in Central Oregon and the second biggest in the entire Pacific Northwest.
+With 200-plus beers and ciders offered annually, the Bend Brewfest is the largest craft beer festival in Central Oregon and the second biggest in the entire Pacific Northwest.

 The Bend Brewfest traditionally highlights a Who’s Who of West Coast breweries, large and small.
-Oregon favorites such as Breakside, Great Notion, pFriem and Block 15 will be at the 2018 Brewfest, as will regional standouts like Fremont, Anderson Valley, Georgetown and 54°40′ Brewing.
+Oregon favorites such as Breakside, Great Notion, pFriem and Block 15 will be at the 2018 Brewfest, as will regional standouts like Fremont, Anderson Valley, Georgetown and 54°40° Brewing.
+And of course local studs Deschutes, Boneyard, Crux, Bend Brewing, Wild Ride, GoodLife and Three Creeks, among others, will be pouring beers at the Amphitheater, too.

 Equally impressive is the number of up-and-coming smaller breweries scheduled to participate at this year’s Brewfest.
 Craft beer aficionados will have the chance to sample rock stars like Bridge 99 out of Bend; Delexue Brewing from Albany, Oregon; and Ochoco Brewing out of Prineville, Oregon.